axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/fieldset/README.md

 Vertical direction is typically used to used to ensure correct layout for a group of &lt;axa-checkbox&gt; or non-button &lt;axa-radio&gt; elements.

+_Note: This component only styles its immediate children!
+For best results, avoid extra &lt;div&gt; wrappers or similar around children components._

 ## Usage

 **Important:** If this component needs to run in Internet Explorer 11, [you need to use our polyfill](https://github.com/axa-ch/patterns-library/tree/develop/src/components/05-utils/polyfill).